 - They turn away incoming radiation - or allow it as they dissipate - via the "iris effect".
 It's important to note that this hypothesis is contentious, and doesn't create a dramatic feedback loop - it just exists on a small scale.

-Synoptic - Think of Solar Flares as the Synoptic driver of weather conditions, but bear in mind that solar activity isn't really all that crucial to weather; solar flares coronal mass ejections don't change the amount of solar radiation (which warms the earth) so much as they expel plasma (superheated gasses that can't hold on to electrons).
+Synoptic - Don't think of solar flares or solar activity as a 'driver' of weather or climate.
+Solar flares (coronal mass ejections) don't change the amount of solar radiation (which warms the earth) so much as they expel plasma (superheated gasses that can't hold on to electrons).

 It's important to note that these charged particles are NOT the source of heat from the sun.
 Solar radiation, which consistently arrives here in about 8 minutes is.
 These charged particles more or less just interact with our magnetosphere, and are to thank for the beautiful Auroras.

 So the Maunder Minimum can be studied as a correlation, but it may be a component of larger issues - there's increasing evidence that volcanic eruptions are correlated with thermal minimums, and in 1725, there's evidence that a poorly documented volcano south and southwest of Helga in Norway may have erupted.
 It might simply be a coincidence that the cooling during this period coincided with a solar minimum.